 Starfall has created a framework and scope and sequence that ensure that children will encounter all of the kindergarten concepts needed to be successful mathematicians.
 The teacher is the critical component of the program.
-An effective math teacher is continually assessing the progress of the children.
+An effective math teacher is continually assessing the progress of the child.
 Some children will need more reinforcement than others.
-That's where the teacher comes in.
+That's where you come in.
 For example you might: